code-with-amitk/Code-examples/Languages/Programming_Languages/C/Compile/README.md

 ```

 <a name=reason3></a>
-**Object files not linked properly:** We have more than 1 source file and those are compiled independently.
+**3. Object files not linked properly:** We have more than 1 source file and those are compiled independently.
 While linking, object files are not linked properly.
 - Example: function `fun()` is declared in main.cpp & defined in `test.cpp`.
   - When main.c is compiled seperately.
 We get -> undefined Reference
   - When both files are compiled together.
 No Error.